Efficient storage of Pareto points in biobjective mixed integer programming: Computational Experiments

-Recall from Proposition 6 that maintaining a balanced tree is the most costly of the three operations needed to create our structure.
-It is also the one operation that is unnecessary in order to ensure that we store the correct solutions.
-For this reason we decided to further consider the rebalancing operations in hopes of finding an alternative implementation that is less computationally costly, but still performs well in practice.
+Maintaining a balanced tree is one of the most costly operations, as shown in the tests below.
+As its only purpose is efficiency, it does not need to be applied at every step.
+Hence, we decided to further consider the rebalancing operations and use an alternative strategy that is less computationally costly, but still keeps the BoT fairly balanced.